RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Introduction

 \subsection{Contributions}

 In this work, we propose RetICL (Retrieval for In-Context Learning), a fully learnable method that sequentially retrieves ICL examples by conditioning on both the current problem and examples that have already been selected.
-We frame the problem of sequential example selection as a Markov decision process (MDP) and train an example retriever model using reinforcement learning.
-We construct the model using an LSTM, where hidden states act as latent representations of MDP states, and model the example ranking function using a bilinear transformation between the latent and corpus spaces, enabling efficient inference-time maximization of $\phi(x,e_1,\ldots,e_T)$.
-We additionally propose a novel \textit{confidence} reward function, which uses the perplexity of the \textit{generated} solution to help guide training.
-We validate RetICL on the math word problem solving datasets TabMWP and GSM8K where it outperforms both heuristic and learnable baselines.
-Additionally, RetICL achieves state-of-the-art accuracy on TabMWP, improving over the current best method by $8.20\%$ \footnote{TabMWP Leaderboard: \url{https://github.com/lupantech/PromptPG} We note that publicly reported results on TabMWP use flawed evaluation code, and discuss this in detail in the Experiments section.}.
-Finally, we qualitatively analyze RetICL's learned policies and find that RetICL is able to implicitly infer problem solving strategies from problem statements and examples.
+We frame the problem of sequential example selection as a Markov decision process (MDP) and train an example retriever model using reinforcement learning (RL).
+We construct the model using a recurrent architecture where hidden states act as latent representations of MDP states, and model the example ranking function using a bilinear transformation between the latent and corpus spaces, enabling efficient inference-time maximization of $\phi(x,e_1,\ldots,e_T)$.
+We also propose a novel \textit{confidence} reward function, which uses the perplexity of the \textit{generated} solution to help guide training.
+We validate RetICL on the math word problem (MWP) solving datasets TabMWP and GSM8K where it outperforms or matches both heuristic and learnable baselines.
+Additionally, to test RetICL's ability to generalize across domains, we validate it on the scientific question answering dataset QASC, where RetICL outperforms all baselines.
+Finally, we qualitatively analyze RetICL's learned policies and find that RetICL is able to implicitly infer problem solving strategies while learning its ICL example selection policy.
+We intend to make our implementation publicly available.